trdischat/grouproll/README.md

 ## Displaying the Results

 Normally, roll results are only displayed in the Group Roll application window, which is only visible to the GM.
-However, if the GM holds down the "Shift" key while clicking the Roll button, the results of the new roll will also be displayed in the Chat Log, where they are visible to the players (this behavior can be inverted in the module configuration settings).
+However, if the GM holds down the "Shift" key while clicking the Roll button, the results of the new roll will also be displayed in the Chat Log, where they are visible to both the GM and the players, or to just the GM, depending on whether "Public Roll" or "Private GM Roll" is selected as the roll mode in the Chat Log.
+This behavior can be inverted in the module configuration settings.
 If the GM holds down the "Ctrl" key while clicking the Roll button, the results of the previous roll will be retained.
 That means that holding down "Ctrl-Shift" while clicking the Roll button displays the previous roll results in the Chat Log without rolling new rolls.
 As shown below, clicking on the Group Roll result bar in the Chat Log reveals the details for each token's rolls.
 Passive checks cannot be output to the Chat Log since they are not actual rolls.

 ![Chat](images/Chat.jpg)